grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 _Onyx Path's_ new urban fantasy game _[Curseborne](https://www.curseborne.com/)_ (Onyx Path Publishing, 2025) has brought me to a crisis.
 I'm asking myself questions I don't really want the answers to.
 Have I become everything I hate?
 Am I an awful grognard?
 Am I _uncool_?

 No, that can't be right.
 It must be those kids at _Onyx Path Publishing_ who are wrong.
 Although, now I think about it, surely many of the people working the levers at Onyx are in my age cohort?
 What is Onyx but an act of nostalgia itself?
 An attempt to resurrect game lines that died with the original _White Wolf_.
 And who would've been playing and then later republishing those original games?
 Why, the very same sort of Gen Xers I was playing with in the 90s.

+> [!NOTE]
+>
+> In this post use the terms urban fantasy and urban horror interchangeably. *Curseborne* describes itself as urban fantasy, but I don't think that really does justice to the genre.
+For reference, *Vampire: the Masquerade* is described as urban horror or fantasy equally often online.

 Why has _Curseborne_ brought me to this crisis?
 Well, let me first explain what _Curseborne_ is.
 Now that _Paradox_ - the rights holders of the _World of Darkness_ - are publishing new material, the licenses that allowed Onyx to publish their own WoD products have expired.
 This leaves them without an IP for their specialist genre; urban fantasy.
 In other words, _Curseborne_ is an attempt to replace Paradox IP with an original setting of their own.